-Combining overhead, task and accent lighting provides an easy solution.
+Combining overhead, task and accent lighting provide an easy solution.
 Overhead lighting is located on or near the ceiling and lights the whole room.
-Hanging pendant, track or dome lights are good examples.
+Hanging pendants, track or dome lights are good examples.
 Task lighting, provided by desk or floor lamps, is more focused and directional, perfect for reading or studying.
 Finally, accent lights, like traditional table lamps with shades, create a soft, warm glow.
 Combine several of these lighting types, or try reading by each to see which is most comfortable for you.
 In general, adjustable floor lamps are great for decorating reading nooks, since they can be repositioned easily to direct light exactly where you need it.

 Room to stretch out is crucial to enjoying quality reading time.
 If you don't have an ottoman for your favorite reading chair, consider purchasing one.
 These multifunctional pieces not only provide a place to put your feet up and relax but are also the perfect size to encourage a pet to cuddle with you while you read.
 Adding a small table or storage bench provides a spot to display favorite books, set down reading glasses or hold a cup of tea or glass of wine.
 Smart accent pieces allow you to feel less crowded while relaxing and keep everything you need at hand.